affiliate disclosure

 EasyWP runs the latest PHP 8.0 Nginx server; notably, you don’t share server resources with other websites.
 So a noisy neighbourhood doesn’t affect your business.

-NameCheap EasyWP and Cloudways hosting are the two managed WordPress hosting I recommend to my blog audience.
+NameCheap EasyWP and Cloudways hosting are the two managed WordPress hosting services I recommend to my blog audience.

 They’re not as expensive as other competitors yet and provide one of the best services in managed WordPress hosting.